Zackio/wpedit/readme.md

 <p>But some stuff here</p>
 ```

 If an ID is not set, then it will create a new one, if it is set, then it will update that post.
-If the id is set and you choose the option "fetch to file", it will fetch that post number from the server.

-For example
+For example:

 ```md
 ---